Ahoy and welcome to my Sea to Summit Trek TkII 18 review!

 - For long-term and/or long-distance backpackers, is the Trek Tk2 a good choice?

-- What are the sizing options for the Trek TkII?
+- What are the sizing options for the Sea To Summit Trek TK ii sleeping bag?

 - Is the Trek TkII an ultralight sleeping bag?